 The goal of this programme is not only to provide reference data for the Swiss population but also to better understand the impact of the environment and behaviours on our health, and thus to support health policy.

 The Federal Council report published in May 2017 means that a pilot phase can now be launched.
 The main objectives of this four-year preparatory phase are to test the feasibility of a national project, to validate the necessary procedures and infrastructures, and to evaluate the willingness of volunteers to participate.
-In the pilot phase use will be made of the Swiss Biobanking Platform (SBP), a structure set up by the Swiss National Science Foundation for the purposes of scientific research.
-The pilot phase will be conducted in collaboration with the Swiss Tropical and Public Health Institute (SwissTPH) in Basel and the Institute of Social and Preventive Medicine (IUMSP) in Lausanne.
+In the pilot phase use is made of the Swiss Biobanking Platform (SBP), a structure set up by the Swiss National Science Foundation for the purposes of scientific research.
+The pilot phase is conducted in collaboration the Center of general medicine and public health (Unisanté) in Lausanne.